The MATCH Lab grant process

 MATCH Lab comprises several stages.
 Here’s what you can expect, and what’s expected from you as a successful applicant.

-- Stage 1: Applications
+Stage 1: Applications

-- A budget outline of your project
+- A project budget

 - An outline of how you’re expecting to finance your professional practice in the future

-- Stage 2: Interviews
+Stage 2: Assessment

-Assessment will consider:
+The assessment process will consider:

-- Your track record of arts practice
+- a demonstrated track record of arts practice

-- Your professional experience, direction and goals
+- your professional experience, direction, and goals

-The clinic will give you a deeper understanding of your potential support options, how to build private sector support and fund your art in a sustainable way, and the skills to develop your career as a creative entrepreneur.
+It connects you with experts and your peers to develop a fundraising plan for supporting your arts practice and your next artistic project; and it will give you a deeper understanding of your potential support options, how to build private sector support and fund your art in a sustainable way, and the skills to develop your career as a creative entrepreneur.

-- Stage 4: Fundraising campaign
+Stage 4: Fundraising

-We offer ‘in-principle’ matched funding support to successful MATCH Lab applicants, capped at $10,000.
+We offer ‘in-principle’ matched funding support to successful MATCH Lab applicants, capped at $5,000.
 Successful applicants must complete an online declaration to accept the program conditions and confirm participation.

 MATCH Lab will match funds sourced from:

-- Fundraising events
+- Online fundraising events

 MATCH Lab will not match: